 Ingredients for baked chicken tacos

-Nothing crazy in this ingredients list, these baked chicken tacos have flavours you know and love, with a few sneaky tricks to make them the best tacos ever!
+Nothing strange in this ingredients list, these baked chicken tacos have flavours you know and love, with a few sneaky tricks to make them the best tacos ever!

 Detailed quantities and instructions in the recipe card below.